MarkPearce/Reignmaker-lite/Kingdom_Events.md

 **Special:** Settlements with Faith & Nature or Knowledge & Magic structures gain an untyped bonus equal to their tier to checks.

+**If Unresolved:** Each turn: +1 Unrest, one structure damaged (Failure result).
+Undead continue spreading unchecked.

 ---

 ## Visiting Celebrity